-Industrial internships play a crucial role in training students.
+Industrial or research internships play a crucial role in training students.
 They are an irreplaceable means of making contact with the professional world, of discovering its diversity, concerns and needs.
-They also enable the students to gain a clearer picture of the profession of engineer and the areas in which they might wish to work.
+They also enable the students to gain a clearer picture of the graduated engineer's profession and the areas in which they might wish to work.
 Three internships are proposed during the three year program.

 Graduate engineer MSc “Ingénieur ENAC”

 This internship is an opportunity for our year 1 students (3rd year of higher education) to become acquainted with company operations.
 It lasts from 4 to 8 weeks and takes place between mid-June and end of August.
 The aim of this placement is to discover the corporate or industrial environment through a variety of tasks.
 These may be production or service-based or consist of a small study.